 Application for Impact Aid - Section 8003 (OMB No. 1810-0687) - Each year an LEA must submit this application, which provides the following information: counts of federally connected children in various categories, membership and average daily attendance data, and information on expenditures for children with disabilities.
 Membership and average attendance data should be tested.
 The auditor should use professional judgment when determining which tables to test, taking into account the relative materiality of the number of children reported in other tables.
 (Note: Eligible LEAs submit a separate application for Section 8002 or Section 8007(b) funding.
-The auditor is not expected to perform any tests with respect to the Section 8002 or Section 8007(b), including Section 8007(b) funds from ARRA, applications.)
+The auditor is not expected to perform any tests with respect to the Section 8002 or Section 8007(b) applications.)

-- 4. Section 1512 ARRA Reporting Applicable - 5.
-Subaward Reporting under the Transparency Act Not Applicable
+4. Subaward Reporting under the Transparency Act - Not Applicable